tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 **Fixed**

-The priority of messages received at the receiver side of an audio-video chat room was different from that set on the sender side.
+The priority of messages received at the receiver side of an audio-video group is different from that set on the sender side.

 ### 2.5.0 @2020.2.28
 **Added**